Shubh-6657/Crowd_Funding/README.md

 # Crowd-Funding

-This project is a blockchain-based crowdfunding platform that allows users to donate money to projects of their choice.
+This project is based on a blockchain technology that allows users to donate money to projects of their choice.
 The funds are held in a smart contract, which can only be released if 51% of the contributors approve.

 ## Features